County of Toulouse: Within the Kingdom of France

 The 13th century went in a political direction opposite to the path drawn by the past centuries.
 In the Treaty of Paris of 1229, Toulouse formally submitted to the crown of France.
 The county's sole heiress Joan was engaged to Alphonse, Count of Poitiers, a younger brother of Louis IX of France.
 The marriage became legal in 1241, but it remained childless so that after Joan's death the county fell to the crown of France by inheritance.

 Also in 1229, the University of Toulouse was established after the Parisian model, intended as a means to dissolve the heretic movement.
 Various monastic orders, like the congregation of the order of frères prêcheurs, were started.
 They found a home in Les Jacobins.
 In parallel, a long period of inquisition began inside the walls of Toulouse.
 The fear of repression obliged the notabilities to exile, or to convert themselves.
 The inquisition lasted nearly 400 years, making Toulouse its capital.

 Count Raimond VII was convicted of heresy and died in 1249 without an heir.
 The Toulouse county was given to the king of France, who imposed his laws through appointed seneschals.
 The power of the Capitouls was reduced.

 In 1323 the Consistori del Gay Saber was established in Toulouse to preserve the lyric art of the troubadours.
 Toulouse became the center of Occitan literary culture for the next hundred years; the Consistori was last active in 1484.

 Reinforcing its place as an administrative center, the city grew richer, participating in the trade of Bordeaux wine with England, as well as cereals and textiles.

 Accompanying the inquisition, many threats affected the city.
 Plague, fire and flood devastated the districts.
 The Hundred Years' War decimated Toulouse.
 Despite strong immigration, the population lost 10,000 inhabitants in 70 years.
-Toulouse only had 22,000 people in 1405.
+Toulouse had 22,000 people in 1405.